ocular lyme disease

 • New onset double vision

-• Severe eye pain, especially with eye movement
+• Severe eye pain with movement

-• Red eye with pain and light sensitivity (possible uveitis)
+• Red eye with pain and light sensitivity

 • Inability to move one or both eyes normally